Sperm and Egg Formation Process

 The sperm consists of three major parts:

-1. The head, or the nucleus, contains all the genetic data of the cell.
+1. The head, or the nucleus, contains all the genetic data of the cell, including the number of chromosomes.
 Besides holding the cell’s DNA, it has certain enzymes that help the sperm penetrate through the egg’s cell membrane.

 2. The middle part contains mitochondria.
 The mitochondria provide the chemical energy the cell needs to maintain.
 The sperm uses this chemical energy storage to maintain its motility.